Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 Hands-on activities will form the basis for POTDs, homework assignments, quizzes, and the final exam.

 POTDs help you develop competency in basic and advanced concepts.
 This activity helps you to reinforce and assess your understanding of the concepts in recent classes.
-It also gives me an opportunity to work with you on any particular topics or skills that can be improved.
+It also allows me to work with you on any particular topics or skills that can be improved.

 We will do POTDs on most Wednesdays and some Fridays.
-Most will be done in small groups and some will be individual exercises.
+Most will be done in small groups; some will be individual exercises.
 You will submit your POTDs electronically.
 They will be graded on a completion basis.
 Full credit can only be received if it is complete and submitted by 1:00pm EST the next day.
-Any submission received after this time will be considered to be late.
+Any submission received after this time will be considered late.
 If you miss class, you should do the posted POTD on your own to learn the material.

 POTDs will form the basis for homework assignments, quizzes, and the final exam.

 Assignments will be posted on the class website and discussed in class.
 You will submit your homework assignments electronically.
-More details on submission guidelines will be provided on the assignment pages.
+More details on submission guidelines will be available on the assignment pages.

-You are expected to have a backup disk (or storage somewhere) for every assignment you turn in.
-In this way, if there is any problem with the copy that is handed in, the backup can be used for grading purposes.
+Remember to have a backup (disk or storage somewhere) for every assignment you turn in.
+In this way, if there is any problem with the copy submitted, the backup can be used for grading purposes.

 The UVA Honor Code is in effect.
 Please refer to the Collaboration and Professionalism sections of the course policies.